kadenoseen/CodeSpeak/README.md

 - **Code Input:** Allows users to input any code snippet into the provided text editor.
 - **Language Selection:** Users can choose the language of the code they are inputting for accurate translations.
 - **Real-time Feedback:** Users receive a human-readable interpretation of their code's logic upon submission.
+- **Accounts:** Users can create an account, login and reset their password
+- **Tokens:** Users are provided with 200 tokens to start off with to test out the application
+- **Payment Processing:** Users can purchase additional tokens to use in the application

 ## Technology